Skip to content

 The number one reason methodology chapters struggle is simple: lack of detail.
 Examiners need to see exactly what you did, step by step.
 If your explanation is vague or high level, it raises red flags about your understanding.

 A good rule of thumb is this: someone with no background in your specific topic should be able to replicate your study based on your chapter alone.
 That means clearly explaining your sampling process, data collection tools, procedures, and analysis steps.
 This issue comes up very often in our private coaching sessions, especially with students who model their methodology on short journal articles.
-Remember, journal articles summarise.
+Remember, journal articles summarize.
 A dissertation must demonstrate deep understanding.

 Another common problem is failing to anchor your methodology in the literature review.
 Your research methodology should not appear out of nowhere.
 It needs to be clearly connected to existing theories, prior studies, and established methods.